 The following diagram shows the top level design of the reaction module.

+Figure 1.
+Top Level Design of reactionTimer

 The input wires of the global module are 4 switches, 2 buttons and system 100MHz clock.
-One switch uses as reset, one uses as enable, one uses as audio output disable, and the other one uses as LED output disable.
-One button uses as the test start button and the other one uses as test button.
+One switch is used as reset, one is used as enable, one is used as audio output disable, and the other one is used as LED output disable.
+One button is used as the test start button and the other one is used as test button.
 The output wires are 16 LEDs, 7-segement display and mono audio outputs.

 The top module architecture is designed for processing the input and output signal directly to the FPGA board.
-All the input and output pins are chosen to be used CMOS 3.3V standard.
+All the input and output pins use CMOS 3.3V standard.
 The clock used in this design is the 100MHz clock provided by the crystal on the board.
 An 1kHz clock generated from the 100MHz clock is used as the clock for the Seven-Segments Display to select the digit.

 The edge detector has the same logic as the one we used in Lab 4.